 To receive a diagnosis of bipolar I disorder, a person only needs to experience one disruptive manic episode.
-Some people may experience a major depressive episode, but others might not.
+Some people may experience a major depressive episode, but

 In bipolar II disorder, the person experiences hypomanic symptoms, which are not as severe as the manic symptoms in bipolar I disorder.
 A person with bipolar II disorder must also experience a manic episode.

 People with bipolar disorder may receive an incorrect diagnosis.
 Some

 Women and men experience sleep differently, and sleep problems are common in people with bipolar disorder.
 Poor-quality sleep and bipolar disorder seem to make each other worse.